The baby name Wednesday fits in with a long tradition of names inspired by days and seasons.

 Like many a successful figure from newsprint, they’ve survived into the digital age.
 In fact, they’re thriving.

 First adapted for television in 1964, the family consists of parents Gomez and Morticia, children Wednesday and Pugsley, uncle Fester, and Grandmama, plus their servant, Lurch.
 Other characters have joined them across the years, like cousin Itt and Thing.
+It was a 60s staple.

 Following the initial television series, an animated series debuted.

-But just as it had started to fade in the public imagination, along came a reboot.
+Just as it had started to fade in the public imagination, along came a reboot.

 The movies introduced the off-kilter family to a whole new generation.